codecop/ai-plays-zork/frotz/pyfrotz install.md

 pip install pyfrotz
 ```

-which will in turn compile and install `dfrotz`.
+which will in turn compile and install the `frotz` executable.

 ## Install under Windows